 Michelle Pfeiffer as countess Ellen Olenska.

-In this film, the Aesthetic Movement is beautifully represented through the interior spaces of one of the leading characters, countess Ellen Olenska, played by Michelle Pfeiffer.
-Perhaps you remember a previous post in which I discussed the Aesthetic Movement décor of Castle Hill Inn in Newport, Rhode Island.
+Throughout is beautifully represented, especially the interior spaces of one of the leading characters, countess Ellen Olenska, played by Michelle Pfeiffer.
+Perhaps you remember Martin Scorsese’s film, the Aesthetic Movement a previous post in which I discussed the Aesthetic Movement décor of Castle Hill Inn in Newport, Rhode Island.

 (above) While visiting the countess for the first time and while waiting for her arrival, Newland Archer, played by Daniel Day-Lewis, explores the room he’s been shown into.
 What he encounters disturbs and intrigues him.
 He’s beginning to realize that his very organized and traditional world is something the countess has moved beyond, and we begin to realize that he’s nothing more than an aesthete.